Amala Paul: 2011–2019: Experimentation and success

 In 2016, she acted in Amma Kanakku an official remake of Nil Battey Sannata by Ashwini Iyer, and won acclaim for her performance.
-In 2017 she starred in the Kannada film opposite Sudeepa in Hebbuli which was a commercial success.
+In 2017 she starred in the Kannada film opposite Sudeepa in Hebbuli.

 Amala switched back to two Tamil films in 2018, both which went on to become commercial successes.
 Bhaskar Oru Rascal saw her playing the role of Anu opposite Arvind Swamy.
 While in Ratsasan, she starred alongside Vishnu Vishal which received critical acclaim.
 In 2019, she starred in Tamil-Telugu bilingual film, Aadai, which met with positive reviews.

-2021–present: Continued success
+2021–2024: Continued success

 In 2021, she appeared in anthology films Kutty Story and Pitta Kathalu.
 She was next seen in web series, Kudi Yedamaithe in Telugu, Ranjish Hi Sahi (web series) in Hindi and Victim: Who is Next? in Tamil.
 The OTT film, Cadaver (2022), which is an investigative thriller was released on Disney+ Hotstar on 12 August.
 The film saw Amala venture into Production.

 She was also seen in back to back Malayalam films, The Teacher and Christopher which turned out be average.
 In 2023, she did a cameo alongside Ajay Devgn in Bholaa.

-2024 saw one of Amala's highest grossing release with the critically acclaimed Aadujeevitham.
+2024 saw one of Amala's highest grossing release with the critically acclaimed The Goat Life.
 Starring alongside Prithviraj, the film turned out to become one of the highest-grossing Malayalam films of all time collecting 158.15 crore, also becoming one of the highest grossing Indian film of 2024.
+After, she was seen in the psychological film, Level Cross.